-The Mayor’s Book Club was established in 2007 to not only help 3- and 4-year-olds develop a love for reading and learning at an early age, but to create a level playing field for all of our youngest learners.
+The Mayor’s Book Club was established in 2007 out of the Youth Center to not only help 3- and 4-year-olds develop a love for reading and learning at an early age, but to create a level playing field for all of our youngest learners.
 The “achievement gap” in Longmont, or the disparity in key academic scores, falls along socioeconomic and ethnic lines.
 Our program is open to all 3- and 4-year-olds in Longmont, but in an effort to close the achievement gap before kindergarten, we make a special effort to recruit families who are lower income and newer immigrants.

 Our program is bilingual, English and Spanish.
 Studies tell us that when children are literate in their primary language, then literacy in a second language is far easier to achieve.
 Bilingual family reading programs can increase the literacy of ALL family members.
 We also know that having books in the home is as important to academic success as the education level of a child’s parent.
 As we see our community’s foreign born population growing, it only makes sense to ensure that this program is accessible to all of our families.